NateEag/audio-engine/readme.md

 that's precisely about real-time media and apportioning hard resources to meet QoS guarantees; there are some papers about applying it to audio synthesis.
 It's not clear to me this is or ever will be OSS, though.

+[ElkOS](https://elk.audio/audio-os/) is a Linux-based audio OS whose website claims it is for "real time audio performances" in its copy.
+No idea if that's meant to be a claim of a hard real-time kernel.

 This [Hacker News thread](https://news.ycombinator.com/item?id=22952259) touches on the subject of how to run an RTOS on high-speed multi-core CPUs.